madprops/blog/docs/sonets.md

 You place and tile them manually using your window manager however you want.

-Then set the the speeds of each, and just let them run, in some monitor or virtual desktop.
+Then set the speeds of each, and just let them run, in some monitor or virtual desktop.

 Why?
 It might make you more crazy, and that might be a good thing.